 Ah!
-The million dollar question (more like 200-400K question)- how much can you borrow for a mortgage in the Netherlands?
+The million dollar question (more like a 200-400K question)- how much can you borrow for a mortgage in the Netherlands?
 Let’s have a look at the most important factors for determining the height of your Dutch Mortgage.

 The most important factor is your income, no surprises there!
 But there are plenty of subfactors, let’s list them all:

 - Regular employment or are you an entrepreneur?
 Do you have a permanent contract (or a fixed contract with a letter of intent from your employer?) or in the other case – how long have you been an entrepreneur?
 Ultimately, the bank calculates the risk factor.
 The less risk, the better.
 If you have a permanent contract, it is seen as a lower risk, so you can borrow more.
-If you have your own business for more than 1 year, than there is something to work with.
-If your business is not up and running for so long (1 to 3 years), the banks requests an income statement from an expert party who can determine your income.
+If you have your own business for more than 1 year than there is something to work with.
+If your business is not up and running for so long (1 to 3 years), the banks request an income statement from an expert party who can determine your income.

 - Are you going to buy together?
-The income of your partner will of course be included in the plan.
+The income of your partner will, of course, be included in the plan.
 It helps if you’re married or registered as partners in any way.

 - The house value is also a determining factor.
 You can not finance more than 100% of the home value.
-This means that in general the costs are for the buyer (‘kosten koper).
+This means that in general, the costs are for the buyer (‘kosten koper).
 Take this into account when you bid on a home (and certainly if you offer above the asking price).

 - If we have determined the income and the house value, the interest comes into play; what is the interest rate?
 This, of course, includes a fixed-rate period and whether this is with or without NHG, for example.